 The data ecosystem is changing faster than ever before and new technologies are popping up all the time.
 Trying to stay on the cutting edge of technology has never been harder.
-Today most companies are built around a modern data stack and although the technologies used across businesses often differ drastically, there are usually three core components that are consistent within every technology stack.
+Today most companies are built around a modern data stack and although the technologies used across businesses often differ drastically, there are usually four core components that are consistent within every technology stack.

 - Data Acquisition: the source where data is generated

 - Data Integration: the process of consolidating data into a centralized view

 - Data Transformation: the process of transforming data into a clean and usable state (usually this happens in the data warehouse)

 - Analytics: the location where data is analyzed and consumed (i.e. Business Intelligence)

 In 2021, it was estimated that the average company uses an average of 100 SaaS applications.
 Usually, these data sources are broken up into five different categories:

 - Internal databases